Skip to main content

 Read/Write Blob Data With TimescaleDB

 Since TimescaleDB is a part of PostgreSQL, you can use the psycopg adapter for Python to manage the database and stream the data.
 In this section, we initialize the TimescaleDB extension, recreate the benchmark database, and create a table for our blob data.
 Once the table is prepared, we write a chunk of binary data with the current time BLOB_COUNT times.
+To speed up the writing process, we use the execute_values function from the psycopg2.extras module and write data in batches of BATCH_MAX_RECORDS=80 records or BATCH_MAX_SIZE=8M bytes.

 import psycopg2